Introductory Level Courses

 POLS1403Contemporary Political Ideas and Ideologies3 ch (3C) (W)

-Introduces students to the important political ideas and movements of the past century that shape present day society.
-Tracing the development and thinking about political life in the twentieth century, it examines such diverse ideologies as: liberalism, social Darwinism, existentialism, feminism, ecologism, and post-modernism.
+Examine important political ideas and movements of the past century that shape present-day society.
+Examine such diverse ideologies as liberalism, conservatism, populism, feminism, and environmentalism.

 This political history course intoduces students to some of the key issues surrounding each U.S. presidential campaign.
 Offered every four years to correspond with the American Presidential election cycle, it will be normally co-taught with the Department of History.
-This course cannot be taken by students who have already taken HIST*1451.
+Note: Students cannot obtain credit for both HIST 1451 and POLS 1451.

 POLS1603Politics of Globalization3 ch (3C) (W)